serde-rs/serde-rs.github.io/_src/container-attrs.md

 - ##### `#[serde(tag = "type")]` {#tag}

   On an enum: Use the internally tagged enum representation, with the given tag.
-  See [enum representations](enum-representations.md) for details on this representation.
+  See [enum representations] for details on this representation.

   On a struct with named fields: Serialize the struct's name (or value of `serde(rename)`) as a field with the given key, in front of all the real fields of the struct.

+  [enum representations]: enum-representations.md

 - ##### `#[serde(tag = "t", content = "c")]` {#tag--content}

   Use the adjacently tagged enum representation for this enum, with the given field names for the tag and content.
-See [enum representations](enum-representations.md) for details on this representation.
+See [enum representations] for details on this representation.

 - ##### `#[serde(untagged)]` {#untagged}

   Use the untagged enum representation for this enum.
-See [enum representations](enum-representations.md) for details on this representation.
+See [enum representations] for details on this representation.

 - ##### `#[serde(variant_identifier)]` {#variant_identifier}